 Search cheap flights like a spy!

 3. Bonus tip!
 Use a VPN service.
-A lot of travel prices are set to match the economy is a country you are in now.
+A lot of travel prices are set to match the economy in the country you are in now.
 So let’s say you are searching for hotel prices in Barcelona from the US, you can find a better deal sometimes if you were searching from a computer that was actually in Spain.

 A VPN service will mask your IP address to the country of your choice, no matter where you are currently.
 And a VPN will protect you from cyber attacks as well.
 Personally, I use ExpressVPN and I fully recommend them.
 Get ExpressVPN now.